 Session 1: Conservation of fungi: what, why, where and how?

-Fungal conservation in practice – 40 years' experiences from the Nordic countries
+Fungal conservation in practice – 40 years' experience from the Nordic countries

 Global red listing: assessing, communicating, taking action

 11:00–11:20 Ms Giuliana Furci – The Fungi Foundation, Chile

 Public policies for the conservation of fungi: how?

 11:20–11:40 Dr Beatrice Senn-Irlet – Swiss Federal Research Institute WSL, Switzerland

 How to reach the goal?
 Fungal conservation in action – a workshop report from Europe

 Session 2: Does all plant life depend on fungi?

 Chair: Dr Paula Rudall – Royal Botanic Gardens, Kew, UK

 The evolution of modes of nutrition in forest fungi – from wood decay to symbiosis